-The impact of bereavement can be all consuming, its tragedy extending into every area of your life.
-For some it may be difficult to give expression to those feelings; for some the shock may make it impossible to feel and to release feelings of grief.
+The impact of bereavement can be all consuming; its tragedy extending into every area of your life.
+For some it may be difficult to give expression to those feelings; for others the shock may make it impossible to release feelings of grief.

-The significance of loss and bereavement in a life is such that recovery is inevitably painful: it involves expressing all the feelings associated with your loss.
-This takes time and courage: the importance of allowing you space for your feelings to be felt, spoken and given release cannot be exaggerated.
-Your feelings may include regret for things said or not said; the relationship you longed for but never had; or even elements of relief and guilt.
+The significance is such that recovery is inevitably painful.
+It involves expressing the feelings associated with loss.
+This takes time and courage; the importance of allowing you space for your feelings to be felt, spoken and given release cannot be exaggerated.
+Your feelings may include regret for things said or not said; the relationship you longed for but never had; or elements of relief and guilt.

-In providing you with counselling support at this time I intend that you should find a warm space that is yours in which to express yourself and your feelings amid your loss in a way and at a pace that is most helpful to you; eventually, for you to become adjusted to your changed life and to look at how life might begin to work again for you in your future.
+In providing counselling I intend that will find a warm space for you to express yourself.
+As such this will give way for your loss at a pace helpful to you; eventually you may become more adjusted to your changed life as we look at how life might begin to work again in your future.